Bundaberg West

 Bundaberg West displays a diverse mix of dwelling types, with a higher proportion of rental properties than the broader region

-The dwelling structure in Bundaberg West, as per the latest Census, consisted of 45.1% houses and 54.9% other dwellings (semi-detached, apartments, 'other' dwellings).
-This contrasted with Non-Metro Qld's figures of 76.4% houses and 23.6% other dwellings.
-Home ownership in Bundaberg West stood at 20.8%, with mortgaged dwellings at 15.0% and rented ones at 64.2%.
-The median monthly mortgage repayment was $1,181, lower than Non-Metro Qld's average of $1,655.
-The median weekly rent in Bundaberg West was $245, compared to Non-Metro Qld's $345.
-Nationally, Bundaberg West's mortgage repayments were significantly lower at $1,181 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Bundaberg West, as per the latest Census data, 45.1% of dwellings were houses while 54.9% comprised semi-detached homes, apartments, and other types.
+This contrasts with Regional Queensland's figures of 76.4% houses and 23.6% other dwellings.
+Home ownership in Bundaberg West stood at 20.8%, with mortgaged properties at 15.0% and rented ones at 64.2%.
+The median monthly mortgage repayment was $1,181, lower than Regional Queensland's average of $1,655.
+Weekly rent in Bundaberg West was recorded at $245, compared to Regional Queensland's $345.
+Nationally, Bundaberg West's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing